Can a Cracked Tooth Heal

-Because a cracked tooth is sometimes not visible, diagnosis becomes a little bit uneasy for a dentist.
-However, the dentist uses your dental history, symptoms and a magnifying glass to help diagnose the crack.
+Because a cracked tooth is sometimes not visible, a dentist’s diagnosis becomes a bit uneasy.
+However, the dentist uses your dental history, symptoms, and a magnifying glass to help diagnose the crack.

-In the course of the examination, your dentist may ask you to bite down on something to discover the pain source or check your gums for possible signs of irritation as cracked a tooth cause inflammation around the gums.
+During the examination, your dentist may ask you to bite down on something to discover the pain source or check your gums for possible signs of irritation, as a cracked tooth cause inflammation around the gums.